 These steps are formalised in [27].
 If GETMORTGAGE is selected then it is unified with HOUSEBUYING, giving rise to another activity module.
-As depicted in Figure 16, the resulting activity module is obtained by replacing the requires-interface and corresponding wire of HOUSEBUYING by those that connect the provides-interface of GETMORTGAGE to its body.
+As depicted in Figure 15, the resulting activity module is obtained by replacing the requires-interface and corresponding wire of HOUSEBUYING by those that connect the provides-interface of GETMORTGAGE to its body.

-At the level of the configuration, we add the new instances of the components of GETMORTGAGE and corresponding wires, making sure that instances of the usesinterfaces are components of the bottom layer (already present in the configuration).
-This can be witnessed in Figure 17 where the instance of RE is the component MyRegistry, which is shared with other activities.
-Notice that the type of the activity Bob is now the activity module in Figure 17, and that the homomorphism now maps MA to BobMortBR, RE to MyRegistry, EM to BAM and BE to BCR.
+At the level of the configuration, we add the new instances of the components of GETMORTGAGE and corresponding wires, making sure that instances of the uses-interfaces are components of the bottom layer (already present in the configuration).
+This can be witnessed in Figure 16 where the instance of RE is the component MyRegistry, which is shared with other activities.
+Notice that the type of the activity Bob is now the activity module in Figure 16, and that the homomorphism now maps MA to BobMortBR, RE to MyRegistry, EM to BAM and BE to BCR.
 It is in this sense that the activity is reconfigured as new services are discovered and bound to its requires-interfaces.
-See [27] for a full formalisation of this process of reconfiguration.
+A full formalisation of this process of reconfiguration is also presented in [27].

-Figure 16: The result of the unification
+Figure 15: The result of the unification

-Figure 17: The result of the binding
+Figure 16: The result of the binding

-7 Related Approaches
+6 Related Approaches